By Mark Schaefer

 I don’t see anything in this world that makes following a dream easy for anybody.
 In fact, I would say it is remarkable to be remarkable.

-I respect Seth Godin but his new book The Icarus Deception is dripping with rainbow bombs — head-in-the-clouds advice about aiming for remarkable by striving to create art in your daily work.
+I respect Seth Godin but his book The Icarus Deception is dripping with rainbow bombs — head-in-the-clouds advice about aiming for remarkable by striving to create art in your daily work.
 You know, sometimes, a person just has to work in their daily work.
 Yes, I just became the first blogger in history to criticize Seth Godin.
 How’s that for poking the box?

 The tagline for a new car commercial is “Normal can never be amazing.”
 The product?
 Mini Cooper.
 Not exactly on my list of amazing cars.
 We are living in an age where the expectation is unicorns and rainbow colored visions of the world even for a car that looks like a golf cart on Botox.